snxraven/holesail-docker/README.md

 docker network create holesail
 ```

-### Pull the Image
+### Use the Image

-Pull the latest Holesail-docker image:
+Use the latest Holesail-docker image:

 ```bash
 docker run -d --name holesail \